galaxyproject/training-material/CONTRIBUTING.md

 ## Maintainers

 Each training topic has one or two maintainers who act as editors.
 They are responsible for making sure issues and change requests are looked at.
-They have final say over what is included in the training material related to the topic.
+They have the final say over what is included in the training material related to the topic.
 But, they are not responsible for writing training material content or deciding what lessons ought to exist, both coming from the community.

 ## Labels

-This repository use the following labels for issues, pull requests and project management:
+This repository is using the following labels for issues, pull requests and project management:

 - Type
     - `bug`: errors to be fixed